pconnell/DNDIO/README.md

 ## General languages/tech:

-* MySQL & PhpMyAdmin for DBMS
+* Cassandra for DBMS

-* Docker / Ubuntu Linux for cloud service virtulization and containers
+* Docker/k8s containers for cloud service virtulization and containers

+    * Scaling of workers based on client demand

+* Python for:

-* Python for API devleopment
+    * REST API devleopment

+    * Worker scaling based on request volume

+* Message queueing and handling in Redis:

+    * character interaction queue

+    * roll request queue

+    * lookup request queue

+    * character sheet builder queue

-* Protobufs for message relaying and handling between services and users
+* Protobufs for message relaying and handling messages from Discord Bot to API server

 * Others as needed